What Happens When You Quit Drinking Alcohol? A Step-by-Step Walk-Through

 So, what happens when you quit drinking alcohol?
 The short answer is that your body begins to heal, and your life can truly change for the better.

-It takes a bit of effort, but with a professional’s help, you can succeed.
+It takes effort, but with professional help, you can succeed.
 You don’t have to go through this difficult time alone.
-You can call our helpline today, and we’ll make sure you have everything you need to recover.
+Call our helpline today, and we’ll make sure you have everything you need to recover.